seemsod1/goober/readme.md

 # Goober

-This is a project where people can rent a car.
+This is a project where people can rent a car